 Looking for a healthy meat substitute that is both easy to prepare and satisfying?
 Consider trying tempeh, a fermented soybean food that is packed with nutrition.
-But please don’t let that scare you away!
 Highly versatile, tempeh can serve as a hearty main ingredient in a wide variety of tasty vegetarian meals.
-Enjoy this delicious recipe in wraps, or put it on top of your favorite green vegetable or on top of pasta.
+Enjoy this delicious recipe in a wrap, put it on top of your favorite salad, or pasta.

 Amy Gilman, Dietetic Student